WORK GREEN – AN INTRODUCTION

 Each participating office will need a representative, called a Green Champion.
 The Green Champion’s responsibilities include:

-- Inventorying sustainability practices used in 2016;
+- Inventorying sustainability practices used;

 - Completing the Work Green certification form;